Red Light Therapy for Addiction - Accelerating Healing and Supporting Sobriety

 Overview of the Total Spectrum Series for Enhancing Brain Function in Recovery

-A clever move would be to buy from a reputable company like RLT Home.
-RLT Home produces a lineup of excellent, well-crafted red light therapy units.
-Their units send the same spectrum of red and near-infrared light needed to effectively reduce inflammation, improve blood flow, and have a positive impact on mental and physical well-being.
-They are FDA-approved and even carry certifications like CE and RoHS, which ensure safety and efficacy.
-They deliver sufficient power and also carry good-quality LEDs, which allow for the right spectrum of light to pass through deep into tissues.
+A clever move would be to buy from a reputable company like RLT Home, which produces a lineup of excellent, well-crafted red light therapy units.
+Their units send the same spectrum of light needed to effectively reduce inflammation and improve mental and physical well-being.
+They are FDA-approved and deliver sufficient power, allowing the right spectrum of light to pass deep into tissues.
+With a quality device, you are guaranteed to receive the full effects of red light therapy during recovery from addiction.
+The Mental Health & Brain mode is pre-optimized for craving reduction and mood stabilization.

 Determining the Right Dosage: Frequency, Session Length, and Distance for Effective Addiction Support